|

 | RingBufferArrayFast<T> | Fast ring buffer implementation. |

-| TreeSetGreedy<T extends IComparableProperty> | A Set that will always successfully add new instances and
+| TreeSetGreedy<T extends IComparableProperty> | A Setthat will always successfully add new instances and

-guarantee that all the "Comparable properties" of the contained
+guarantee that all the "Comparable properties" of the containedinstances will build a set (no duplicates). |

 | Exception Summary | |